TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MinimalExample/Index.rst

 Clear all caches and preview the web page.

-You will learn more about using Fluid Templates in chapter :ref:`fluid-templates`.
+Learn more about using Fluid Templates in chapter :ref:`fluid-templates`.